Nsohko/WhisperSG/README.md

 </em></p>
 </br>

+WhisperX was designed to work with a [faster-whisper](https://github.com/SYSTRAN/faster-whisper) backend model.
+This is a reimplementation of whisper that uses CTranslate2 to provide even faster transcription with lower GPU memory requirements.
+As such, before our model can be integrated with WhisperX, it must first be converted to use CTranslate2.
+Luckily, this can be done easily using the Python [CTranslate2 library](https://opennmt.net/CTranslate2/guides/transformers.html#whisper).

 ### 2.7.
 Real-Time Transcription

 An additional final functionality we wanted to achieve with our solution was real-time transcription.
 In comparison to asynchronous transcription, where the model receives the entire audio first before it begins transcription, real-time transcription involves the model receiving audio in real-time, and transcribing it ‘on-the-fly’.
 As such, the resultant transcription should be updated in real-time with new text being constantly appended, ideally in sync with the speaker.